WHY A BORDER MILITARIZATION RESOURCE GUIDE?

 WHAT IS IN THIS GUIDE?

-Each section includes a Preface, Video and/or Audio Testimony, Feature Articles, and Links.
+Each chapter includes a Preface, Video and/or Audio Testimony, Feature Articles, and Links.
 Scattered throughout the guide will also be photographs and poetry to augment lessons.
-The release date of each section is noted below.
-We’re currently in the process of bringing all these sections up to speed.

-The Study Guide is broken down into the following ten sections:
+The Resource Guide is broken down into the following ten sections:

 - Free Trade, Labor and Forced Migration*